david-pulido/david-pulido.github.io/_pages/about.md

 ---

 Hi!
-I'm David, a Master's student in Computer Science at ETH Zürich, specializing in Cybersecurity and Machine Intelligence.
-My research interests are centered around Privacy Enhancing Technologies (PETs), especially their applications in private learning and humanitarian contexts.
+I'm David, a <b>Master's</b> student in Computer Science at <b>ETH Zürich</b>, specializing in <b>Cybersecurity</b> and <b>Machine Intelligence</b>.
+My research interests are centered around <b>Privacy Enhancing Technologies</b> (PETs), especially their applications in private learning and humanitarian contexts.

-This summer, I'll be joining Dr. Wouter Lueks at CISPA Helmholtz Center for Information Security as a research intern focused on PETs.
-Previously, I've had the opportunity to conduct research in Post-Quantum Cryptography at EPFL's LASEC group under Laurane Marco, and in applied cryptography at the French National Center for Scientific Research (CNRS)/LIP6 with Damien Vergnaud.
+This summer, I'll be joining Dr. Wouter Lueks at <b>CISPA Helmholtz Center for Information Security</b> as a research intern focused on PETs.
+Previously, I've had the opportunity to conduct research in Post-Quantum Cryptography at <b>EPFL's LASEC group</b> under Laurane Marco, and in applied cryptography at the <b>French National Center for Scientific Research</b> (CNRS)/LIP6 with Damien Vergnaud.

-Before joining ETH, I earned dual bachelor's degrees in Mathematics and Computer Science from Sorbonne University in Paris.
+Before joining ETH, I earned dual bachelor's degrees in Mathematics and Computer Science from <b>Sorbonne University</b> in Paris.